 Suppose that the utility has recently completed its rate case.
 Assume that the revenue requirement for the first year is \$10 million.
 Also, assume that the utility expects to serve 1 million ratepayers in the first year and to sell 100 million kWhs to these 1 million ratepayers.
 Consequently, the utility fully recovers its initial revenue requirement at the end of the first year if it receives average revenues of \$10 per ratepayer.
-Moreover, the required (average) electricity rate is 10 cents per kWh when each ratepayer uses 100 kWhs.
+Moreover, the required (average) electricity rate is 10 cents per kWh when each ratepayer uses 100 kWhs.7

 Now, suppose that things did not work out as expected.
 Assume that the utility spent \$200,000 more than it expected to on DSM activities during the first year after the rate case.
+Furthermore, assume that the utility served 50,000 more ratepayers than it had expected to, and sold 20 million fewer kWhs than it expected to during the first year.

-&lt;sup>6 D. Moskovitz, C. Harrington, and T. Austin, "Decoupling V. Lost Revenues: Regulatory Considerations," White Paper prepared for The Regulatory Efficiency Project, a Program of the American Council for an Energy-Efficient Economy, funded by The Pew Charitable Trusts and the U.S. Environmental Protection Agency (Gardiner, ME: n.p., September 1992), 5.
+6 D. Moskovitz, C. Harrington, and T. Austin, "Decoupling V. Lost Revenues: Regulatory Considerations," White Paper prepared for The Regulatory Efficiency Project, a Program of the American Council for an Energy-Efficient Economy, funded by The Pew Charitable Trusts and the U.S. Environmental Protection Agency (Gardiner, ME: n.p., September 1992), 5.

-&lt;sup>7 There is no reason to present the equation that describes the utility's situation because the decoupling mechanism does not affect the initial revenue requirement.
+7 There is no reason to present the equation that describes the utility's situation because the decoupling mechanism does not affect the initial revenue requirement.